Promote Feature Adoption and Discovery

 - Click and select Setup.

 - In Quick Find, enter in-app, and then select In-App Guidance.

 - Click Add.
 The In-App Guidance Builder opens in a new tab.

 - In the builder, navigate to the page where you want to add the prompt or walkthrough and click Add.
 A sidebar opens on the right side for you to start authoring.

 - Specify if you want a single prompt or a walkthrough and the type and position of the prompt.
 Then, write the content.

 - Click Save.
 A window opens for additional settings.
 You can access these settings again by clicking in the builder header while editing a prompt or walkthrough.

 - Specify an action button or link, schedule, profile, permissions, active status, and name.

 - When you’re satisfied, click Done.

 When you have a lineup of great prompts and walkthroughs, it’s important to monitor user engagement to see if your content is actually engaging users.
-Salesforce has made it easy with prebuilt metrics for prompts and walkthroughs.
+Salesforce has made it easy with prebuilt metrics for prompts.